reporterplus/pytest-report-plus/README.md

 Whether you're trying to trace coverage or track unlinked test cases — this search has your back!

-Just start typing, and the dashboard will instantly filter tests by:

-✅ Test name

-✅ Linked issue/documentation IDs (like JIRA, Testmo, Notion, etc.)

-✅ Custom URLs or keywords present in the links

 ![ScreenRecording2025-06-21at3 10 06PM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/f81c9a81-f98d-4151-ad7a-c1184cd199eb)